20+ Hotel Horror Movies

 Eaten Alive (1976)

 Directed by the great Tobe Hooper, Eaten Alive (1976) is a super fun exploitation movie that attempted to cash in on the successes of Jaws (1975) and The Texas Chain Saw Massacre (1974).
-In the swamps of Texas, a woman checks in to the Starlight Hotel, only to be attacked by the hotel’s crazed owner and eaten by the owner’s pet crocodile.
+In the swamps of Texas, a woman checks into the Starlight Hotel, only to be attacked by the hotel’s crazed owner and eaten by the owner’s pet crocodile.
 That is just the beginning of a wild film featuring the hotel owner, Judd (Neville Brand), repeatedly attacking people with a scythe and sometimes feeding them to his pet.
-Particularly notable in Eaten Alive is an appearance from Robert Englund as a sex-crazed man named Buck (who provided partial inspiration for the character of the same name from Quentin Tarantino’s Kill Bill: Vol. 1).
+Particularly notable in Eaten Alive is an appearance from Robert Englund as a sex-crazed man named Buck (who provided partial inspiration for the character of the same name in Quentin Tarantino’s Kill Bill: Vol. 1).

 The Shining (1980)